 - Provide a lower percentage of nutrients.

-- The hot oatmeal is more difficult to package and take with you.
+- The hot preparation is more difficult to package and take with you.

-Ultimately, what oats are best for you depends on how much time you have in the morning and your taste preferences.
+Ultimately, which one is best for you depends on how much time you have in the morning and your taste preferences.

 Some people enjoy alternating from one day to the next.
-This helps break the boredom of eating the same type of oatmeal all the time.
+This helps break the boredom of eating the same type all the time.

-The following table is a side-by-side comparison of the nutrients contained in a 100-gram serving of overnight oats and cooked oatmeal.
+The following table is a side-by-side comparison of the nutrients contained in a 100-gram serving of each one.
+It’s almost 1/2 cup.

 |Oatmeal (100 g)